 Now we are ready to cook.

-Add oil in the preheated wok and add mixture.
+Add oil in the preheated wok and add all the mixed ingredients.
 Stir constantly until cooked.
 Last but not least, add Shaoxing wine and mix well.
-Turn off heat and dish up.
 Garnish with shredded lettuce.

 Osmanthus ‘Gui Hua’ Beancurd is a mild stand alone dish and yet it’s perfumey due to the used of Shaoxing Wine.
 The shredded lettuce gives a crispy edge to the dish.
 I don’t recommend this dish with rice.
 Just eat it without any accompaniment.
 Remember to eat it hot.
 You’ll thanks me (coz you won’t be able to put your cutlery down).
 Scoop after scoop into your mouth!
 Hehe